xlladdins/xll/docs/Excel4MacrosH-Pcopy.md

 specifiers for formula, number, and text).
 If type\_num is omitted, it is assumed to be 2.

--   If type\_num is 0, INPUT returns the formula in the form of text,
+  - > If type\_num is 0, INPUT returns the formula in the form of text,
-    > for example, \"=2\*PI()/360\".
+    > for example, "=2\*PI()/360".

--   To enter a formula, include an equal sign at the beginning of the
+  - > To enter a formula, include an equal sign at the beginning of the
     > formula; otherwise the formula is returned as text.

--   If the formula contains references, they are returned as R1C1-style
+  - > If the formula contains references, they are returned as
-    > references, for example, \"=RC\[-1\]\*(1+R1C1)\".
+    > R1C1-style references, for example, "=RC\[-1\]\*(1+R1C1)".

--   If type\_num is 8, INPUT returns an absolute reference to the
+  - > If type\_num is 8, INPUT returns an absolute reference to the
     > specified cells.

--   If you enter a single-cell reference in the dialog box, the value in
+  - > If you enter a single-cell reference in the dialog box, the value
-    > that cell is returned by the INPUT function.
+    > in that cell is returned by the INPUT function.

--   If the information entered in the dialog box is not of the correct
+  - > If the information entered in the dialog box is not of the correct
     > data type, Microsoft Excel attempts to convert it to the specified
     > type.
-If the information can\'t be converted, Microsoft Excel
+If the information can't be converted, Microsoft Excel
     > displays an error message.

 >

 Title\_text    is text specifying a title to be displayed in the title bar of the dialog box.
-If title\_text is omitted, it is assumed to be
+If title\_text is omitted, it is assumed to be "Input".
-\"Input\".

 Default    specifies a value to be shown in the edit box when the dialog box is initially displayed.
 If default is omitted, the edit box is left